 EngLinks

-Annually and in consultation with the Audit Committee, Director of Services and General Manager, the Vice President (Operations) shall set bank account levels for each of the participating Services individually
+Annually and in consultation with the Audit Committee, Director of Services and General Manager, the Vice President (Operations) shall set bank account levels for each of the participating Services individually.

-These amounts will reflect the funds required for a Service to maintain proper cash flow throughout its operational year, based on the last three fiscal years and anticipated changes to business plans
+These amounts will reflect the funds required for a Service to maintain proper cash flow throughout its operational year, based on the last three fiscal years and anticipated changes to business plans.

-Participating groups shall contribute to the Capital Fund
+Participating groups shall contribute to the Capital Fund.

 Contributions to the Capital Fund shall be made by the Vice-President (Operations) annually and shall consist of:

-Any surplus or deficit of the levels set by the Vice President (Operations) in the commercial bank account at the fiscal year end as determined by the Vice President (Operations) in consultation with the Engineering Society’s bookkeeper
+Any surplus or deficit of the levels set by the Vice President (Operations) in the commercial bank account at the fiscal year end as determined by the Vice-President (Operations) in consultation with the Engineering Society’s bookkeeper

 Capital expenditures from the Capital Fund will be made from the following categories: